7 Key Considerations for a Choosing a Right CRM

 Most CRMs in the broker-dealer space become gigantic information storage repositories with little real-time or on-demand analytics to aid business decision-making; which is so critical for commercial success.
 In other words, there is a disproportionate amount of time and resource spent towards getting information into the system and very little time and resource to use the data and related analytics to drive client-centric decision-making within the organization.
 We believe the future of broker-dealer CRMs is all about client engagement and client-centricity, driving both quantitative (i.e., research, meetings, calls, corporate access etc.) and qualitative (sentiment around stocks and ideas) assessment in the client service value chain.

 While the initial building blocks of a CRM project may relate to Client Contacts (management), Coverage Responsibilities, and Core Reporting, there a lot more needed to win the customer service experience challenge.
-Actionable analytics – using the massive data accumulated in the CRM – is vital for enhancing the client service experience and driving organizational level change to adapt swiftly the dynamic and evolutionary needs of the client base (i.e., the institutional investors).
+Actionable analytics – using the massive data accumulated in the CRM software – is vital for enhancing the client service experience and driving organizational level change to adapt swiftly the dynamic and evolutionary needs of the client base (i.e., the institutional investors).

 Empowering managers and sales & trading professionals with the appropriate intelligence on client activity and trading patterns helps to drive greater value and service.
 The minute to put the client in the center of all your activities, you start to eliminate information silos and begin to cross-sell better across your various divisions.
 In that process, not only are you in a better position to respond to your client needs more efficiently and in a timely fashion, but also put yourself in a very competitive position to secure a larger portion of your client’s business.